Hammish48/pyweek37-One-Fish-Two-Fish/readme.md

 all art and code where done by me (hammish47)<br>
 sound effects generated with https://sfxr.me/ <br>
-music is space fighter loop by Kevin MacLeod (the royalty free god) https://incompetech.com/
+music is Sergio Magic Dustbin by Kevin MacLeod (the royalty free god) https://incompetech.com/